electron/rfcs/rfc-preload-realm.md

 ### Preloads for Web Workers

-Previously existed in Electron, however, never was introduced with context isolation support.
+Previously existed in Electron, however, never was introduced with context isolation support and thus never landed.

 [A PR was created](https://github.com/electron/electron/pull/28923) without support for context isolation which ultimately led to its rejection.